 When Baxter arrived home, over five years ago, he had to contend with a new loving home filled with unfamiliar smells and routines as well as my old and very grumpy/mean cat, Matisse.
 It took about 48 hours for them to establish a hierarchy that basically put Matisse at the top, where he had always been.
 (And had no intention of letting go!)

-Here are my some tips to make the furniture and fabric in your home pet friendly.
+Here are some tips to make the furniture and fabric in your home pet-friendly.

 1. Texture and colour fabrics hide fur